-Insurers that settle or adjust automobile claims must gather information from various sources to determine whether the labor rate charged by a repair facility is reasonable.
-Some insurers conduct formal written surveys while others may conduct a less formal survey (verbal).
-Insurers benefit financially from paying lower auto body rates and this creates an incentive for some insurers to manipulate surveys to reflect lower labor rates.
+Comment # 2.1: Response to Comment # 2.1: Insurers that settle or adjust automobile claims must gather information The Department thanks the Commenter from various sources to determine whether the labor rate charged by a for the comment in support of the repair facility is reasonable.
+Some insurers conduct formal written surveys proposed regulations, and for providing while others may conduct a less formal survey (verbal).
+Insurers benefit examples illustrating the necessity for financially from paying lower auto body rates and this creates an addressing the issues the proposed incentive for some insurers to manipulate surveys to reflect lower labor regulation seeks to address. rates.
 This is especially true when no clear standards exist for conducting fair and reasonable labor rate surveys.
 For example, some insurer surveys contain deficiencies including: failing to contain a representative sample of body shops; not defining a clear geographical area; including discounted or negotiated labor rates; including motorcycle or restoration repair shop rates and failing to include current and updated labor rates Clearer and more reliable standards are needed to provide consistency in the way insurers conduct and report auto body repair labor rate surveys.

-The CAA believes the proposed labor rate surveys regulations will clarify and address many of the issues and concerns by standardizing the surveys to effectuate fair and equitable claims settlement or adjustments of labor rates.

-We would also like to suggest the following change to Section 2695.82 (Questionnaire), under Question 3: Hourly Rate Charged.
-The following additional categories should include the question: (g) Carbon Fiber \\\per hour; (h) Fiber Glass: \\\per hour; (i) Other specialty \\\per hour.
-New lightweight vehicle materials are constantly being introduced because of rapid automotive technology changes.
-The Questionnaire should provide the ability for the repair shops to include labor rates for such changes in automotive repair technology.
+Comment # 2.2: Response to Comment # 2.2: The CAA believes the proposed labor rate surveys regulations will clarify The Department thanks and agrees with and address many of the issues and concerns by standardizing the surveys the commenter. to effectuate fair and equitable claims settlement or adjustments of labor rates.
+Comment # 2.3: Response to Comment # 2.3: We would also like to suggest the following change to Section 2695.82 In response to this comment, the (Questionnaire), under Question 3: Hourly Rate Charged.
+The following Department added "carbon fiber" and additional categories should include the question: (g) Carbon Fiberper "fiberglass" as additional categories of hour; (h) Fiber Glass:per hour; (i) Other specialtyper hour.
+New labor rates in the Final Text.
+However, lightweight vehicle materials are constantly being introduced because of the Department declines to add "other rapid automotive technology changes.
+The Questionnaire should provide specialty" as a separate category. the ability for the repair shops to include labor rates for such changes in automotive repair technology.